Phase 3: Scaling Up

 - At this point all schools should mention UDL as part of their school improvement plans.
 The question isn’t whether UDL is happening, it is how much have instructional methods changed and what’s working and not working for each school site?

-- Use information gathered from answering the question above to continue to refine UDL implementation across your district - Remember the UDL-SICC is a helpful guide whether school sites decide to get certified or not
+- Use information gathered from answering the question above to continue to refine UDL implementation across your district.

 - Pay attention to how communities within your district are experiencing the changes UDL is bringing to your schools and school system.